aws/aws-lambda-builders/aws_lambda_builders/workflows/java_maven/DESIGN.md

-Check whether the local JDK version is <= Java 8, and if it is not, emit a warning that the built artifact may not run in Lambda unless a) the project is properly configured (i.e. using `targetCompatibility`) or b) the project is built within a Lambda-compatibile environment like `lambci`.
+Check whether the local JDK version is <= Java 8, and if it is not, emit a warning that the built artifact may not run in Lambda unless a) the project is properly configured (i.e. using `maven.compiler.target`) or b) the project is built within a Lambda-compatible environment like `lambci`.

 We use Maven to check the actual JVM version Maven is using in case it has been configured to use a different one than can be found on the PATH.